Sanitary Sewer Master Plan Update

 The District operates four wastewater treatment plants and 39 pump stations, serving 12 member cities and unincorporated areas surrounding Portland, Oregon.
-The District partners with the cities to build and maintain the public sanitary sewer and surface water management system, primarily in urban Washington County, as well as small portions of Portland, Lake Oswego, Multnomah and Clackamas Counties.
+The District partners with the cities to build and maintain the public sanitary sewer and surface water management system, primarily in urban Washington County, but including small portions of Portland, Lake Oswego, Multnomah and Clackamas Counties.
 Six years of land use planning and collection system construction triggered the need for an updated sanitary sewer master plan for the 122 square mile District serving a population of 500,000 near Portland, Oregon.
-Significant but well-managed growth is expected to eventually increase the population served by as much as 50%, through a combination of; urbanization of undeveloped areas, densification, and infill development.
+Significant but well-managed growth is expected to eventually increase the population served by as much as 50%, through a combination of urbanization of undeveloped areas, densification, and infill development.

-–American Council of Engineering Companies (ACEC) Oregon
+American Council of Engineering Companies Oregon

 2009 Engineering Excellence Honor Award